Vanished/VPNBOX/README.md

 1) A VanishedVPN subscrption (from www.vanishedvpn.com )

-2) A RPI (or similar) flashed with the latest version of Raspian
+2) A RPI (or similar) flashed with the latest version of Raspian (or similar)

-3) You should have flashed the image to your SD card, and powered up the device
+3) You should have flashed the image to your SD card, powered up the device, and connected to your network (probably by a RJ45 network cable into your router.

 4) Log onto the device via ssh